basecamp/bc3-api/sections/vaults.md

 Update a vault
 --------------

-* `PUT /buckets/1/vaults/3.json` allows changing the title of the vault with an ID of `3` in the Basecamp with ID `1`.
+* `PUT /buckets/1/vaults/3.json` allows changing the title of the vault with an ID of `3` in the project with ID `1`.

 This endpoint will return `200 OK` with the current JSON representation of the to-do if the update was a success.
 See the [Get a vault](#get-a-vault) endpoint for more info on the payload.